hotpeppersec/cloudlab/docs/_source/01_setup.rst

 |

+The world is changing with respect to how how softare is created and maintained.
+Folks at the leading edge in todays computing industry are not just building software, but are curating it through a cyclical process of continuous development, testing, use, and improvement.
+With increasing frequency, applications and workloads are moving to computing environments that are abstracted away, managed by invisible armies of engineers at comapnies other than their own.
+Of course we are referring to those multitentant cloud type computing landscapes.
+Passing one or more fully encapsulated applications to a cloud provider for the purposes of having them host it as a production environment has become commonplace.
+Further, cloud service providers are adding new features and capabilites at breakneck speed.

 At the time of this writing in 2020, about 40% of production workloads are running on containers and serverless deployments.
 Bare metal and virtual machines currently host a bit over 60% of production workloads.
-Containerized workload use is expected to increase greatly in the coming years.
+Containerized workload use is expected to increase even more in the coming years.
 Conversely, bare metal and VM usage is expected to decrease [#]_ .
-It's not a question of if, but how quickly commoditization of compute resources takes place, leaving only a few main providers of these resources.
+It's not a question of if, but how quickly commoditization of compute resources takes place, perhaps leaving only a few main providers of these cloud resources.
-This is not unlike how power generation and distribution became centralized, now the domain of a few large utility companies.
-Nothing beyond considerations of practicality stop you from making your own electricity, but you may wish to invest your time in other pursuits.
+This is not unlike how power generation and distribution became centralized in the previous century, now the domain of a few large utility companies.
+Nothing beyond considerations of time, money, and practicality stop you from making your own electricity, but most folks are keen to invest their efforts in other pursuits.

 .. [#] https://start.paloaltonetworks.com/esg-research-cloud-native-devsecops-report.html

-In this book, we will explore a combination of techniques that can refresh your skills and align your projects with current software development techniques.
+In this book, we will explore a combination of techniques that can refresh your skills and align your projects with the technological leading edge.
-We can use small bits and pieces from various technolgies to create a secure build pipeline for our lab and development work, test, and even production environments.
+We will introduce various popular technolgies, then use common bits and pieces of these to create a secure build pipeline for our lab and development work, test, and even production environments.
 The techniques here are meant to help the security-minded developer sharpen her or his skills, and introduce tips and tactics that benefit the teams they are a part of.